-- The dataset is split into three subsets as usual: training, validation and test.
-This year we introduce a change in the terminology having thus: - Training trials, which are provided off-line (TO BE DEFINED) and are used to calibrate the system (former training logfiles or training subset) - Testing trials, which are provided through the EvaalAPI and are reloadable.
-Competitors can run them as many times as they like to evaluate and fine-tune their system as well as to get used to the EvaalAPI (former validation files or validation subset) - Scoring trials, which are provided through the EvaalAPI and are non-reloadable.
-Those are used to evaluate the competitors and can be run only once (former evaluation subset). - In order to run a "Testing" or "Scoring" trial in the EvaalAPI, competitors have to ask info@evaal.aaloa.org for a trial code.
+- As in 2022, the full dataset is split into three subsets as usual: training, testing and scoring. - Training data, which are provided as off-line files and are used to calibrate the system (former training logfiles). - Testing trials, which are provided through the EvaalAPI and are reloadable.
+Competitors can run them as many times as they like to evaluate and fine-tune their system as well as to get used to the EvaalAPI (former validation logfiles) - Scoring trials, which are provided through the EvaalAPI and are non-reloadable.
+Those are used to evaluate the competitors and can be run only once (former evaluation logfiles). - Training, testing and scoring datasets were recorded with two Android smartphones and they have been stored in txt logfiles.
+Training data are provided as txt files (logfiles), whereas testing and scoring data are provided by means of the EvaalAPI respectively as testing trials (reloadable) and scoring trials (non-reloadable). - In order to run a trial in the EvaalAPI, competitors have to ask info@evaal.aaloa.org for a trial code.